Engrgit/GameAgent/README.md

 Our paper is ArXived at: [Link](www.gamolstudio.com)

 ## Overview
-Ereowo is a new production-ready Reinforcement Learning AI agent library open-sourced by the Applied Reinforcement Learning team at Meta.
+Ereowo is a new production-ready Reinforcement Learning AI agent library open-sourced by the Applied Reinforcement Learning team at Gamol Studio.
 Furthering our efforts on open AI innovation, Ereowo enables researchers and practitioners to develop Reinforcement Learning AI agents.
 These AI agents prioritize cumulative long-term feedback over immediate feedback and can adapt to environments with limited observability, sparse feedback, and high stochasticity.
 We hope that Ereowo offers the community a means to build state-of-the-art Reinforcement Learning AI agents that can adapt to a wide range of complex production environments.

 ## Getting Started